1. Morsheda Begum Mohsena, Proprietor, Chittagong.

 “Technical education can contribute to women’s empowerment.”

-Information technology has become Janatul Shama's nickname.
+Information technology has become Jannatul Shama's nickname.
 After graduating from the Rajshahi Mohila Polytechnic in 2015, she went on to become the director of the firm, IT Care.
 She is an active member of several social organizations to improve her community.

 9. Md.
 Abu Jafar Miaji, Mechanical Engineer, Chittagong